Why is Lead Exposure So Dangerous and How Does Lead Get into Food? (part 1 of a 2 part series)

 Interestingly, doctors will use a drug that binds with lead to pull it out of your body.
 This is called chelation therapy.
 However, the chelating agent is only used for adults with severe blood lead levels.
 Tragically, there is no treatment to help children with cognitive damage from lead poisoning.

-Children.
-Children’s tissues are softer than adult tissues, making it easier for lead to travel throughout their bodies, resulting in permanent loss in intelligence.
+Fetuses, Babies, and Children.
+Children’s tissues are softer than adult tissues, making it easier for lead to travel throughout their bodies.
+This can result in permanent loss in intelligence.
 But all of us should be avoiding lead as much as possible.

 Here are major risk factors: